bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

   :cton:type:`i64`.
 LLVM can represent integer types of arbitrary bit width.
 - Floating point types are limited to :cton:type:`f32` and :cton:type:`f64` which is what WebAssembly provides.
-It is possible that 16-bit and 128-bit types will be added in the future/
+It is possible that 16-bit and 128-bit types will be added in the future.
 - Addresses are represented as integers---There are no Cretonne pointer types.
   LLVM currently has rich pointer types that include the pointee type.
 It may move to a simpler 'address' type in the future.
 Cretonne may add a single